-How a rogue community of divers mapped thousands of water-filled caves in the Australian desert.
+How a rogue community of divers mapped thousands of water-filled caves in the desert.

-You wouldn't know it today, but a very long time ago—around 100 million years—Australia was a continent divided by water.
-What is now central Australia, the flat, infinite radial plain that lies between Adelaide and Darwin, was once the floor of a shallow sea.
+You wouldn't know it today, but a very long time ago – around 100 million years – Australia was a continent divided by water.
+What is now central Australia, the flat, infinite radial plain that lies between Adelaide and Darwin, was once the floor of shallow sea.
 This is also how South Australia came to have caves full of crystal clear water in the middle of the desert.

 None of this was much understood until the 1960s.
-That's when an Adelaide-based hydrologist named Ian Lewis, among others, started exploring these outback caves and realized just how deep they go.
-Today Lewis is the public face of the Cave Divers Association of Australia, but when he started diving, the sport didn't really exist.
+That's when an Adelaide-based hydrologist named Ian Lewis, among others, started exploring these outback caves and realised just how deep they go.
+Today Lewis is the public face of the Cave Divers Association of Australia but when he started diving, the sport didn't really exist.

-People knew there were deep caves in Mount Gambier and the Nullarbor but that was about all.
-Even now he remembers that initial sense of wonder when he led a convoy of divers out to the desert in a green Holden Kingswood during the 70s on an expedition to map previously unknown sites.
+People knew there were deep caves in Mt Gambier and the Nullarbor but that was about all.
+Even now he remembers that initial sense of wonder when he lead a convoy of divers out to the desert in a green Holden Kingswood during the 70s on an expedition to map previously unknown sites.

 "It was something no one had done before," he said.
 "And the diving was breathtaking.
 The caves were enormous.
 The walls were pure white, so our lights reflected off everything.
 The water was crystal clear and pure.
 When we surveyed them, the divers were 500 feet apart and you could see them as crystal clear as day."

-Harris is an anesthetist by trade and a member of an elite group of cave divers called the Wet Mules, named for their willingness to voluntarily haul heavy equipment to remote caves and spend up to 20 hours following them from start to finish.
-Harris, or "Harry" as he likes to be called, described diving into a cave like "swimming through air."
+Harris is an anaesthetist by trade and a member of an elite group of cave divers called the Wet Mules, named for their willingness to voluntarily haul heavy equipment to remote caves and spend up to 20 hours following them from start to finish.
+Harris, or "Harry" as he likes to be called, described diving into a cave like "swimming through air".